captnwalker/expense-manager/README.md

 ### Steps to Deploy Locally

-1. Run `npm install -g create-react-app yarn`
+1. Clone down this repo
-2. Clone down this repo
+2. Restore dependencies by running `yarn install` in the root of the repo
-3. Restore dependencies by running `yarn install` in the root of the repo
+3. Restore productions files by running `yarn run prod:build`
-4. Start local server by running `yarn start`
+3. Start local server by running `yarn run dev-server`
-5. Tell your friends!
+4. You are now in developemnt mode

 ---